Renewable Energy

 Lake Adger, North Carolina

-Anchor QEA worked with the North Carolina Wildlife Resources Commission to design and permit the dredging of Lake Adger’s navigation channel.
-With no viable option identified for off-site disposal of the dredged sediment, a solution that used dredged sediment to enhance and expand existing wetlands was developed.
+Anchor QEA worked with the North Carolina Wildlife Resources Commission to design and permit dredging of Lake Adger’s navigation channel.
+With no viable option for off-site disposal, a solution was developed using the dredged sediment to enhance and expand existing wetlands.

-As a portion of the engineering design and construction oversight, Anchor QEA performed hydrodynamic modeling to serve the following three functions: 1) confirm that no-rise conditions were met; 2) assess the structural integrity of the proposed wetland; and 3) assess potential for modifying flow channels of the Green River to minimize future dredging needs.
-The modeling of the Green River resulted in a cost-effective approach to the overall project.
+Anchor QEA performed hydrodynamic modeling to confirm that no-rise conditions were met, assess the structural integrity of the proposed wetland, and assess the potential for modifying flow channels of the Green River minimizing future dredging needs.
+Modeling of the Green River resulted in a cost-effective approach to the overall project.

 Eastpoint Federal Navigation Channel Beneficial Use